mybb/meta/architecture/mybb-1.9-theme-system.md

            **✔ preferred** — directory on the same level as own namespace directory
          - B. directories with Themelets targeting other Plugins' namespaces stored in a standardized subdirectory (e.g. `extensions/{namespace}/`)
-  1. Namespace Directory Name Prefix (depending on chosen approach)
+  1. Namespace Directory Name Prefix
      - A. `{namespace}/` (no prefix)

        **✔ preferred** — avoiding less-readable encoded characters in URLs in code repositories